 - Walk their cycles in and out of the school grounds and across the road and pedestrian crossings.

 - Checks on helmets and bikes may be completed from time to time.
 Students will be informed in advance when a check on the bike’s road worthiness is to be made.

 - The School reserves the right to revoke the privilege of cycling to/from school if deemed Parents/caregivers will be informed accordingly.

 The school cannot accept any liability for the loss or damage of bikes brought to school.

 We are now taking enrolments for term one.
-Please click here to book online.
+Please click here to view book online.

-Auckland Normal Intermediate is holding a fun and exciting sporting event on Friday 5 February (week 1) starting at 11:10am which is called Super Bowl 2016.
-It will be a festival of sport that celebrates the start of the year for current students at Auckland Normal Intermediate and for students entering the school as Year 7 students.
-The event will involve teams where Year 7 students will be mixed with Year 8 students to form a team competing in 24 exciting cooperative team games to find the champion team.
+Auckland Normal Intermediate is holding a fun and exciting sporting event on Friday 3 February (week 1) starting at 11:10am which is called Super Bowl 2017.
+It will be a festival of sport that celebrates the start of the year for current students and students entering the school as year 7 students.
+The event will involve teams where Year 7 students will be matched with Year 8 students to form a team in which they will compete in 24 exciting and fun cooperative team games to find the champion team.
 The students are reminded of the following requirements for the day.
 Good luck to all teams and we hope you enjoy the day!

 - Each team is required to elect a student group team leader